-Monster.co.uk has recently carried out a study which reveals the most common mistakes candidates make on their CV.
-This got us thinking at Brand Recruitment and we have put together a list of common ‘mistakes’ we come across on a daily basis.
+Glassdoor has recently carried out a study which reveals the most common mistakes candidates make on their CV.
+This got us thinking at Brand Recruitment, so we’ve put together a list of common ‘mistakes’ we come across daily.

-We are in agreement with one of the main points Monster makes about the jargon that candidates use on their CV.
+We agree with one of the main points Glassdoor makes about the jargon that candidates use on their CV.
 We find that meaningless and misused jargon infers that the candidate does not understand the job they are applying for.
 Brand Recruitment specialises in marketing jobs and we would recommend only using specific marketing terminology if you are 100% sure what it means and that it is relevant.
-For example, if you say that you have knowledge of SEO, make sure you know what SEO means and have evidence to back this up through key achievements.
+For example, if you say that you have knowledge of PPC, make sure you know what PPC means and have evidence to back this up through key achievements.

-It is good to include your interests on your CV so that the potential employer knows that you have a personality but keep these brief.
-Recruiters want to know that you like to travel but not that you have travelled in a small escorted group across South East Asia and India.
+It is good to include your interests on your CV so that the potential employer knows that you have a personality but keep these short.
+Recruiters want to know that you like to travel or enjoy cooking as it will allure the reader and entice him/her with information that will make him/her want to continue reading to learn more.

 We would never recommend posting a photo of yourself on your CV.
 Employers are interested in whether you have the skills and experience to do their advertised job.
-If you are applying for a Brand Manager job why would a potential employer want to see a photo of yourself holding a fish you caught whilst on holiday?
-(Yes this is true!)
+If you are applying for a Brand Manager job why would a potential employer want to see a photo of yourself on a night out with your friends.

 For some industries, such as Graphic Design, a creative CV will showcase your graphic design skills but for a marketing role you should stick to a simple layout.
 We would recommend structuring your CV in chronological order (most recent first) and in each role detail your key achievements and responsibilities.